drubinstein/pokerl/content/docs/chapter-3/swarm/index.md

 </div>

 We have not mentioned an important modification made to RL loop.
 Pokémon is a nearly open world game.
-Unfortunately, the experiential data can get "non-coherent” and the agents can become detached from each other.
+During training, the agents can be in wildly different parts of the game.
+Consequentially, the experience data can become too random to train a policy from.

-Without sufficiently coherent data, the policy will not improve.
+Without sufficiently predictable data, the policy will not improve.
 This plagued us for *months*.
-Eventually, with inspiration from the [Go-Explore](https://arxiv.org/abs/1901.10995) paper, we changed the way training is done and assurances that the data would remain coherent.
+Eventually, with inspiration from the [Go-Explore](https://arxiv.org/abs/1901.10995) paper, we changed the way training is done and made assurances that the data would remain predictable.

 We began recording the save state every time an agent met a required game objective.
 Every time an agent completed a required objective, *every* agent loads the save state from the agent that completed the new objective.
 We tried a variety of other methods, but this method worked the best.
 We dubbed this method *swarming*.